WICG/attribution-reporting-api/AGGREGATE.md

 (imagine if the reporting origin only ever registered a conversion or impression for a single user).

-To hide the true number of reports, we could: Unconditionally send a null report for every registered attribution trigger (thus making the count a function of only destination-side information) Add noise to the number of reports by having some clients randomly add noisy reports
+To hide the true number of reports, we could:
+- Unconditionally send a null report for every registered attribution trigger (thus making the count a function of only destination-side information)
+- Add noise to the number of reports by having some clients randomly add noisy null reports.
+This technique would have to assume some threshold number of unattributed triggers to maintain privacy.

 ### More advanced contribution bounding